Maria Kunilovskaya

 selected publications

-- UM PressConfuse and Normalise: Authoritarian Propaganda in a High-Choice Media Environment during Russia’s Invasion of Ukraine2024
+- UM PressConfuse and Normalise: Authoritarian Propaganda in a High-Choice Media Environment during Russia’s Invasion of UkraineIn The Joint 25th Nordic Conference on Computational Linguistics and 11th Baltic Conference on Human Language Technologies 2024

 - EAMT-2024Mitigating Translationese with GPT-4: Strategies and PerformanceIn Proceedings of the 25th Annual conference of the European Association for Machine Translation 24–27 june 2024